andreacolledan/qura/docs/docs/tool/extensions.md

 An instance of `LocalMetricModule` requires the definition of the following functions:

 - `name :: String` is just the name of the metric, used for pretty printing.
-- `desugarOutput :: QuantumOperation -> Int -> [Index] -> Index` describes the local metric associated to each of the outputs of a quantum operations, as a function of the operation and its inputs. `desugarOutput op n inMetrics` is the local metric associated to the `n`-th output of `op`, when the local metrics associated to its inputs are those in `inMetrics`.
+- `desugarOutput :: QuantumOperation -> Int -> [Index] -> Index` describes the local metric associated to each of the outputs of a quantum operation, as a function of the operation itself and the local metrics of its inputs. `desugarOutput op n inMetrics` is the local metric associated to the `n`-th output of `op`, when the local metrics associated to its inputs are those in `inMetrics`.
 For example, for depth:

 ```hs
 -- src/Index/Semantics/Local/Depth.hs